Laura Sagra Spreads Legs As She Sits On The Floor In A Black Lycra And Lace Bodysuit

-Colombian Instagram model Laura Sagra sent the temperature rising with her latest update shared with her 1 million followers.
+Colombian Instagram model Laura Sagra sent temperatures rising with her latest update shared with her 1 million followers.
 The post, which went live on Tuesday, January 5, featured the celebrity sitting on the ground while wearing a skintight bodysuit.

 In the caption, Laura discussed body language, according to a Google translation.
 In particular, she talked about how some people believe that if a person is looking to the right it is because they are remembering something from the past.
 She then asked her supporters for their opinion on the matter.